 - 15 things I wish I knew before I started climbing

 New to climbing?
 MEC offers a 10% off climbing package when you buy a harness and rock shoes to help you get set up – see the climbing special offer details.
-Also check out in-store rock climbing clinics to understand the basics and learn the lingo.

 4. …or any other activity.